The Short Version

 This is the part of the post I actually wanted to write, because building the calculator turned out to be a more interesting engineering puzzle than I expected when I started.

 Cooking math is not linear.
-It looks linear — minutes per pound sounds like a simple multiplication — but the moment you try to model it accurately, you run into four different problems that have to be handled separately.
+It looks linear — minutes per pound sounds like a simple multiplication — but the moment you try to model it accurately, you run into five different problems that have to be handled separately.

 Problem 2: Temperature matters as much as time.
 A turkey takes 15 minutes per pound at 325°F. At 350°F it cooks faster.
 At 300°F (the low-and-slow method some cooks prefer) it cooks dramatically slower.
 You can't give someone a timing answer without also telling them what temperature the oven needs to be.